archlinux/archwiki/extensions/ConfirmEdit/README.md

 $wgAllowConfirmedEmail = false;

 /**
- * Number of bad login attempts before triggering the captcha.
+ * Number of bad login attempts (from a specific IP address) before triggering the captcha.
 0 means the
  * captcha is presented on the first login.
+ *
+ * A captcha will also be triggered if the number of failed logins exceeds $wgCaptchaBadLoginAttempts * 30
+ * in a period of $wgCaptchaBadLoginExpiration * 300.
  */
 $wgCaptchaBadLoginAttempts = 3;

 /**
+ * Number of bad login attempts (for a specific user account) before triggering the captcha.
+0 means the
+ * captcha is presented on the first login.
+ *
+ * A captcha will also be triggered if the number of failed logins exceeds $wgCaptchaBadLoginPerUserAttempts * 30
+ * in a period of $wgCaptchaBadLoginPerUserExpiration * 300.
+ */
+$wgCaptchaBadLoginPerUserAttempts = 20;

+/**
- * Regex to whitelist URLs to known-good sites...
+ * Regex to ignore URLs to known-good sites...
  * For instance:
  * $wgCaptchaWhitelist = '#^https?://([a-z0-9-]+\\.)?(wikimedia|wikipedia)\.org/#i';
  * Local admins can define a whitelist under [[MediaWiki:captcha-addurl-whitelist]]